siliconflow/onediff/onediff_diffusers_extensions/examples/pixart_alpha/README.md

  <sup>2</sup> Intel(R) Xeon(R) Platinum 8468.

-Test data on the NVIDIA GeForce RTX 4090 is yet to be supplemented.

 ## Quant

 Onediff's nexfort backend works closely with Torchao to support model quantization.
 Quant can reduce the runtime memory requirement and increase the inference speed.